kshi36/teleport-backend-challenge/design.md

 The library contains the logic for all job management functions.
 A job will be represented as a Job struct with process information and states.
 A Manager struct will contain a global list of Jobs, and is responsible for starting, stopping, and querying jobs.

 * The Job struct will contain information specific to one job, including metadata such as unique job ID, job owner, Linux program name, program arguments, PID, current status, exit code, and buffers for output.
+Job IDs will be generated as UUIDv4 via the `google/uuid` library.
 Job status transitions will be properly protected via synchronization.
 * The Manager struct maintains every job created by the service, with proper synchronization to enable concurrent users to perform job functions.
 It will contain a table mapping unique job IDs to Job structs, and also maintain the job IDs associated with each user ID for authorization.
-* A job lifecycle consists of the following states: Running, Stopped, Completed, and Failed.
-On process success or failure, the job will save the exit code, as well as any output or errors produced.
-A forcefully stopped job will have a unique status as Stopped.
+* A job lifecycle consists of the following states: Running, Completed, Failed, and Stopped.
+All statuses will include extra information when necessary.
+  * Running \- Job currently running.
+  * Completed \- Job successful, normal exit code and no errors.
+  * Failed \- Job failed.
+Includes varied error reports for abnormal exits, errors starting the job, or when an OS signal terminates the process.
+  * Stopped \- Job forcefully stopped by user.

 Start(program, args) → jobID